 Communication is always a two-way street, and part of that process has to be feedback and recommendations for improvement.
 Your strategy likely already includes this component.
 Even if it doesn’t allow your employees to choose exactly how they prefer to send feedback your way.
 The more you accommodate their preferences, the more likely you will be to actually receive actionable feedback that improves your strategy long-term.

-Finally, when it comes to internal communications, it tends to be beneficial to not micromanage your employees.
-For their internal needs, allowing them to choose their preferred channels takes work off your plate while at the same time optimizing their time.
-That might lead to some emails turning into meetings and vice versa–still, by allowing your team to choose, you can gain trust and focus your efforts on company-wide initiatives.
+Finally, when it comes to internal communications, don’t try to change employee behaviour for trivial concerns.
+Allow them to choose their preferred channels takes work off your plate while at the same time optimizing their time.
+That might lead to some meetings turning into emails or emails turning into town halls.
+By allowing your team to choose, you gain trust and let your employees focus their efforts on more complicated challenges.